top of page

 1921: Abram’s Promise and Ussher’s comments:

-From the time of the giving of this promise and Abram’s immediate departure, we mark as the start of those 430 years that Abram and his posterity spent in foreign lands.
+From the time of the giving of this promise and Abram’s immediate departure, we mark it as the start of those 430 years that Abram and his posterity spent in foreign lands.
 Ex 12:40,41 Ga 3:17

 Mauro makes this comment on this:

 It is a matter of interest to observe that the call of Abram divides the chronology of the Bible into two periods of equal length.
 In other words, the first eleven chapters of Genesis cover a period of history almost equal in length to the rest of the Bible.
 1897: Sodom and Gomorrah destroyed.
-This was at the same time three angels visited Abram and Sarai, changed their names to Abraham and Sarah and promised them a son, Isaac.
+This was at the same time three angels visited Abram and Sarai, changed their names to Abraham* and Sarah* (1986-1859) and promised them a son, Isaac* (1896-1716BC).

 Jesus referred to this in his conversation with Nathaniel in John 4, and Jesus is now accepted as that ladder that connects heaven and earth.

-1728: Joseph to Egypt: His 11 jealous brothers sold their 17-year-old brother into slavery, little imagining he would become ruler of Egypt!
+1728: Joseph* (1745-1635BC) to Egypt: His 11 jealous brothers sold their 17-year-old brother into slavery, little imagining he would become ruler of Egypt!

 Mauro charts this chronology out for us: